doran-and-daughters/project-toast-dan/README.md

 ## Exercise 6: Extracting a custom hook

 Whew!
-We've done quite a bit with this lil’ `Toast` component!
+We've done quite a bit with this li’l `Toast` component!

 In the previous exercise, we added an “escape” keyboard shortcut, to dismiss all toasts in a single keystroke.
 This is a very common pattern, and it requires a surprising amount of boilerplate in React.